-"Experimental and Investigational Services" are medical, surgical, diagnostic, psychiatric, mental health, substance-related and addictive disorders or other health care services, technologies, supplies, treatments, procedures, drug therapies, medications or devices that, at the time the Claims Administrator and Plan Sponsor make a determination regarding coverage in a particular case, are determined to be any of the following:
+"Experimental and Investigational Services" are medical, surgical, diagnostic, psychiatric, mental health, substance-related and addictive disorders or other health care services, technologies, supplies, treatments, procedures, drug therapies, medications or devices that, at the time the Claims Administrator makes a determination regarding coverage in a particular case, are determined to be any of the following:

-- not approved by the U.S. Food and Drug Administration (FDA) to be lawfully marketed for the proposed use and not identified in the American Hospital Formulary Service or the United States Pharmacopoeia Dispensing Information as appropriate for the proposed use: - subject to review and approval by any institutional review board for the proposed use (Devices which are FDA approved under the Humanitarian Use Device exemption are not considered to be Experimental or Investigational); or - the subject of an ongoing clinical trial that meets the definition of a Phase I, II or III Clinical Trial set forth in the FDA regulations, regardless of whether the trial is actually subject to FDA oversight. - Clinical Trials for which Benefits are available as described under Clinical Trials section.
-Exceptions: - Clinical Trials for which Benefits are available as described under Clinical Trials in Section - If you are not a participant in a qualifying Clinical Trial and have a life-threatening Sickness or condition (one that is likely to cause death within one year of the request for treatment), the Claims Administrator and the Plan Sponsor may, at their discretion, consider an otherwise Experimental or Investigational Service to be a Covered Health Service for that Sickness or condition.
-Prior to such consideration, the Claims Administrator and the Plan Sponsor must determine that, although unproven, the service has significant potential as an effective treatment for that Sickness or condition.
+- not approved by the U.S. Food and Drug Administration (FDA) to be lawfully marketed for the proposed use and not identified in the American Hospital Formulary Service or the United States Pharmacopoeia Dispensing Information as appropriate for the proposed use; - subject to review and approval by any institutional review board for the proposed use (Devices which are FDA approved under the Humanitarian Use Device exemption are not considered to be Experimental or Investigational); or - the subject of an ongoing clinical trial that meets the definition of a Phase I, II or III Clinical Trial set forth in the FDA regulations, regardless of whether the trial is actually subject to FDA oversight. - Clinical Trials for which Benefits are available as described under Clinical Trials section.
+Exceptions:

+- Clinical Trials for which Benefits are available as described under Clinical Trials in Section - If you are not a participant in a qualifying Clinical Trial as described under the Clinical Trials section.and have a life-threatening Sickness or condition (one that is likely to cause death within one year of the request for treatment), the Claims Administrator may, at it's discretion, consider an otherwise Experimental or Investigational Service to be a Covered Health Service for that Sickness or condition.
+Prior to such consideration, the Claims Administrator must determine that, although unproven, the service has significant potential as an effective treatment for that Sickness or condition.